oneconvergence/dkube-examples/insurance/README.md

 - **Ground Truth Column Name**: GT_target
 - **Prediction Column Name**: charges

-## Alerts
+### Alerts
 Add Feature Alerts
  - The datageneration script will be generating drift on the following features - age, sex, bmi, region.
  - Suggest to configure a separate alert for each individual feature.
  - Use a threshold between 0 to 1. generally advised 0.02 to 0.03 inclusive.
  - It fires an alert when calculated drift goes under the configured threshold

-## SMTP Settings
+### SMTP Settings
 Configure your SMTP server settings on Operator screen.
 This is optional.
 If SMTP server is not configured, no email alerts will be generated.

-## Start Monitor.
+### Start Monitor.
 Click on Start for the specific monitor on Modelmonitor dashboard.
    - Modelmonitor can only be started in 'ready' state.
    - It can be stopped anytime.
 Previous data will not be erased.

+## Retraining
+1. Stop the modelmonitor
+2. Open pipeline.ipynb
+   - In 1st cell, specify input_train_type to 'retraining'
+   - Run all the cells
+3. This creates a new version of dataset and a new version of model
+   - New dataset version will be created for 'insurance-training-data' dataset
+   - New model version will be created for 'insurance-model' model
+4. Edit modelmonitor
+   - Specify the new model version on basic page
+   - Specify new dataset version on Training data page
+   - Save & Submit
+   - Click Next to go to the schema page and Accept the regenerated schema.
+   - Wait for a few (30) sec
+   - Start the modelmonitor